 Which one(s) are you kicking yourself over?

-Look for reviews and comments on these selections and more in my traditional year-end round-up post at the end of the month.
+Look for reviews and comments on these selections and more in my traditional year-end round-up post at the end of December.